HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Create a Docker volume

-After the initial deployment,  a single Docker volume will have been created for Prometheus using the vSphere driver.
+A single Docker volume will have been created for Prometheus using the vSphere driver as part of the initial deployment.
+To see this volume, use the `docker volume ls` command and limit the results to those volumes created using the vSphere driver.

 ```
 [root@clh-ucp01 ~]# docker volume ls | grep vsphere